-The Company maintains the majority of its domestic cash in one commercial bank in multiple operating and investment accounts.
+The Company maintains the majority of its domestic cash in a few commercial banks in multiple operating and investment accounts.
 Balances on deposit are insured by the Federal Deposit Insurance Corporation (FDIC) up to specified limits.
 Balances in excess of FDIC limits are uninsured.

-One customer accounted for approximately 9% and 11% of accounts receivable at December 31, 2019 and 2018, respectively.
-No one customer accounted for greater than 5%, 6%, and 6%, of net sales during the years ended December 31, 2019, 2018, or 2017, respectively.
+One customer accounted for approximately 13% and 9% of accounts receivable at December 31, 2020 and 2019, respectively.
+No one customer accounted for greater than 6%, 5%, and 6%, of net sales during the years ended December 31, 2020, 2019, or 2018, respectively.